MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ## Send a text message

 You can also communicate through Teams chat with the person you're calling.
-A popup appears for any messages you receive or can open the text chat window to send a message to the other person.
+A popup appears for any messages you receive or you can open the text chat window to send a message to the other person.

 ![Expert video feed](media/chat.PNG "Expert video feed")